BigSuj/Stock_Data_EDA/README.md

 pip install pandas numpy matplotlib seaborn plotly

 ### Dataset
-The dataset used in the notebook is historical stock data for the Dow Jones Index,
+The dataset used in the notebook is historical stock data for the Dow Jones Index.